tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Sakshamkapur/index.md

 ### Introduction

-I am confident with my skills in JavaScript and love to write js code and read blog about intresting features in frameworks.
+I am confident with my skills in JavaScript and love to write js code and read blog about interesting features in frameworks.
 I have about 1.5 yr of professional experience in product based startup mainly in reactjs and reactnative.

 ## Why are you taking this challenge?